mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 In contrast to runtime solutions, utility models are used *while* accessing behavior or running a generator.
 Code within runtime solutions is used *after* the generator ran from the generated code.
 Thus, a runtime solution shouldn't use or reference the language it is referenced from.
 A utility model can use or reference the language it is reference from.

 Accessory models can use or reference the language they're referenced from.

+For build scripts there is a flag that allows bootstrap dependencies.
+More information can be found in section *MPS Settings* of the [build language documentation](https://www.jetbrains.com/help/mps/build-language.html?q=bootstrap%20%E2%80%93%20setting%20this%20flag#whatismpsbuildlanguage?).